Food Imports & Exports

 - Must not generally exceed 10 kilograms.

 Food of non-animal origin may be permissible if it is imported from exporting establishments in third countries that are accepted as suppliers of imports to the EU.
-Hygiene requirements apply such as those relating to use of pesticides, food additives, food labelling and materials in contact with food stuff.
+Hygiene requirements apply, such as those relating to the use of pesticides, food additives, food labelling and materials in contact with foodstuff.

 However, a number of specific products of non-animal origin are subject to harmonized control on their r importation from certain non-EU countries, which are subject to increased control.
 These are designated on the basis of the emerging risks.

-Imports may be controlled temporarily and made subjected to conditions.
-Generally consignments may only be imported through designated entry points.
+Imports may be controlled temporarily and made subject to conditions.
+Generally, consignments may only be imported through designated entry points.
 Food operator businesses must give prior notification of the arrival of the goods and their nature.
 Documentary checks must be carried out and sampling analysis may be required prior to release.